An Experienced Child Support Lawyer in Columbia, MO

 Tana knows she represents families at their most vulnerable time.
 Communication with the firm regarding confidential or time sensitive information is handled with respect and promptness.
 Child custody is one of the more complicated legal issues to navigate.
 Benner Law is your family lawyer serving Columbia, Missouri and surrounding areas.

 If you have a child with someone you are no longer in a relationship with, there are likely custody, parenting time, and child support issues to legally settle.

-Child support is ordered in divorces and in cases where parties were never married if they no longer reside together.
-A parent with less than half of the annual overnights or the parent with the higher income is usually required to pay child support until the child is 18 or 21, depending on whether the child attends college.
+Child support is ordered in both divorces and in cases where parties were never married.
+A parent with less than half of the annual overnights, or the parent with the higher income, is usually required to pay child support until the child is 18 or 21, depending on whether the child attends college.

-The child support guidelines use tables and worksheets calculations to determine which parent pays support and how much they will pay.
-You can find what is called the Form 14 child support calculation worksheet online.
-At a minimum, you need the following information to calculate the presumed amount of child support:
+The child support guidelines use tables and worksheet calculations to determine which parent pays support, and how much they will pay.
+You can find the Form 14 – Child Support Calculation worksheet online.

 - Your gross monthly income (before taxes)